silverstripe/silverstripe-elemental-bannerblock/README.md

 ## Reporting Issues

-Please [create an issue](http://github.com/silverstripe/silverstripe-elemental-blocks/issues) for any bugs you've found, or features you're missing.
+Please [create an issue](http://github.com/silverstripe/silverstripe-elemental-blocks/issues/new) for any bugs you've found.